An Alternative Trajectory for Generative AI: Goal of DSS: Enhancing the productivity of every worker

 \subsubsection{The AI tutor as a world expert}

-The long-term goal of DSS in education is broad access to high-quality instruction.
+The long-term goal of DSS is broad access to high-quality instruction.
 Today, the quality of education a student receives depends heavily on geography and socioeconomic status.
 A student in a well-funded suburban school may have access to expert teachers; a student in an under-resourced rural school may not.
 DSS can narrow this gap: A ``mathematics DSS'' trained by leading mathematicians and grounded in a rigorous mathematical ontology can provide Socratic tutoring to any student with a smartphone.
 This does not replace human teachers; it frees them.
 Educators can shift from routine drill-and-practice to mentorship and creativity, where human judgment matters most.